amit-on-github/ICC-T20-WORLD-CUP-SCORE-PREDICTOR/README.md

 Deployment: Deployed the model using Streamlit via PyCharm.

-Tap to predict score: http://localhost:8501/
+Tap to predict score: http://localhost:8501/ or https://predictscore.streamlit.app/